Allan Macintyre

 Paleo-

-Paleo is a body of work that explores the concept of time through the documentation of archaeological excavations and museum spaces housing dinosaur fossils and meteorites.
+This early body of work investigates the concept of time by documenting archaeological excavations and museum spaces that house dinosaur fossils and meteorites.
+Each subject marks a single moment along a vast timeline.